 We can handle all calls for a certain service for you.
 Or, we can act as an overflow service.
 So, you can handle as many calls as possible in the first instance, and only pass calls on when you reach your limit.
 Either way, you can pay only for the calls we handle on your behalf.

 The service we provide is primarily in place to support the public sector with these types of calls during out of hours.
 But it is also there to support your customers during the daytime as well, to help in periods of high demand or reduced capacity.

-Dealing with everyday emergencies, in the face of a global pandemic, is a tough ask for organisations who exist to support the public.
+Dealing with everyday emergencies, in the face of not just a global pandemic but global warming that is increasing the amount of freak weather incidents, is a tough ask for organisations who exist to support the public.
 It makes effective and sympathetic customer support more important than ever.
 This is where our out of hours support may have a role to play.
 OOH exists to respond to unpredictable, emergency situations.
 It’s therefore also a model to call on any time of the day or night.